NikhilNarvekar123/OSProject3/readme.txt

 ## Files
 `Project3.java`
 This file contains all the source code for the project.
-The Project3 class has a main method which has driver code to run the worker-customer simulation.
+The Project3 class has a main method which has driver code to run the buddy-memory system simulation.
 `input.txt`
 This file has the input commands to run on the buddy memory system.